Thank you for subscribing

 Electricity can be produced by renewable sources like solar, wind and hydro power, while natural gas must be extracted, processed and converted before it can be transported into a gas supply system and burnt at a gas power plant or on a residential stovetop.

-The Victorian state government is encouraging households to choose renewable energy and carbon-neutral energy over gas.
+The Victorian state government is encouraging households to choose solar and energy plans that carbon offset their energy usage.

 Is electricity cheaper than gas?